 You need an approval (or referral) from your PCP to see some types of specialists (providers who are experts in one or more areas of health care).
 An approval, or referral, is what your PCP uses to ask DHMP to approve your visit to some specialists.

-An approval from Utilization Management is necessary before you see a specialist outside of DHMP.
-If you do not get approval from either your PCP or Utilization Management before you see these specialists or get these services, you may have to pay for the care you get.
+An approval from Utilization Management is necessary before you see any providers outside of DHMP.
+If you do not get a referral from your PCP and an approval from Utilization Management before you see or get services from any outside providers/specialists, you may have to pay for the care you get.
+Although DHMP does not object to providing services on moral or religious grounds, individual providers may have such objections.
+You have the right to change providers if an individual provider has objections to performing a service.